Ultra-high density & high temperature / strength stabilityPan Head Screw

 Applications

-• The oil & gas industry uses tungsten pan head screws for radiation shielding properties to protect equipment used in oil and gas detection, as well as down hole logging for density and ability to withstand intense hydrostatic pressure
+• The oil & gas industry uses tungsten screws for radiation shielding properties to protect equipment used in oil and gas detection, as well as down hole logging for density and ability to withstand intense hydrostatic pressure

 Resources: Tungsten Torque Specs